 If you want your end of life to proceed naturally, meaning without life-prolonging processes, you may still want to mitigate your pain and endure your last days in relative comfort.
 That is where palliative care becomes a vital aid.

 To “palliate” means to relieve or alleviate (symptoms) without offering cures.
 Today, at more than 1700 hospitals across the nation, palliative care provides individuals with chronic or life-threatening illnesses a proactive and concerted type of care that aims at mitigating some of the pain and suffering caused by their illness and thereby improving their quality of life.

-Although it is not a prerequisite for introducing palliative care to a patient, by enhancing quality of life and adding psychological and spiritual aspects of care, palliative care is considered a holistic approach that has the potential of positively affecting the progression of the patient’s illness.
+Although it is not a prerequisite for introducing palliative care to a patient, by enhancing quality of life and adding psychological and spiritual aspects of care, palliative care is considered a holistic approach that has the potential for positively affecting the progression of the patient’s illness.

 More specifically, palliative care enhances quality of life by pre-empting and alleviating suffering and providing relief from:

 - Physical symptoms such as fatigue, nausea, vomiting, loss of appetite, anorexia, constipation, sleeplessness, and pain